Current-induced spin polarization in chiral Tellurium: a first-principles quantum transport study: System set-up, method and computational details

 \subsection{DFT+NEGF transport calculations}

-We study transport and CISP along the Te chains by using DFT+NEGF.
+We study transport and CISP along the Te chains by using DFT+NEGF calculations as implemented in the SMEAGOL code \cite{rocha2006spin,rungger2020non}, which is interfaced with the same SIESTA package used for the band structure calculations.
+The capability of SMEAGOL to describe materials with complex spin-textures was already demonstrated in Refs. [\onlinecite{na.ru.12,na.ru.dr.12,ja.na.15}].
+The key features and equations used to study spin-charge conversion phenomena are presented in Ref. [\onlinecite{Bajaj}].
+As such, in the following, we only give some computational details specific to the system and problems studied in this work, while we refer to that paper for a through discussion of the theoretical and technical aspects of the calculations.\\

 We construct an infinite system along the $c$ axis, set parallel to the $z$ Cartesian direction, and we subdivide it in three parts: a central region, and left (L) and right (R) semi-infinite leads, from which electrons can flow in and out.
-Periodic boundary conditions are applied in the transverse $x$ and $y$ Cartesian directions, and we consider a rectangular supercell for the central region (see Fig. \ref{fig.CISP}-a).
+Periodic boundary conditions are applied in the transverse $x$ and $y$ Cartesian directions.
 We assume that there is no disorder of any kind so that transport is ballistic.\\

 Mathematically, the leads are represented through self-energies\cite{rungger2008algorithm} added to the DFT Kohn-Sham Hamiltonian of the central region.
-The system can then be expressed in terms of the NEGF following a standard procedure (see, for example, Refs. [\onlinecite{Datta, rocha2006spin,rungger2020non}]).
-A detailed description of the use of DFT+NEGF for CISP and other spin-charge conversion phenomena will be presented elsewhere\cite{Bajaj}.\\
+The Green's functions are then defined and evaluated following a standard procedure (see, for example, Refs. [\onlinecite{Datta, rocha2006spin,rungger2020non}]).
+We consider a rectangular supercell for the central region [see Fig. \ref{fig.CISP}-a and also Fig. S1-b in the SM].
+Although we could equivalently consider a hexagonal supercell obtained by repeating the Te primitive unit cell, in practice, the use of a rectangular supercell allows for an easier calculation of quantities, such as the spin currents (see Refs. [\onlinecite{dr.to.22}] and [\onlinecite{Bajaj}]).
+Anyhow, the results in the following sections are presented in terms of real space quantities or converted in values per primitive unit cell, and therefore, the specific shape of the supercell used in the actual calculations is finally irrelevant. \\